openai/gym/README.rst

 Box2d
 -----------

 Box2d is a 2D physics engine.
-You can install it via  ``pip install -e '.[box2d]'`` and then get started as follow:
+You can install it via  ``pip install -e '.[box2d]'`` and then get started as follows:

 .. code:: python